St Marks Basilica Campanile

 The Campanile

-Around the piazza
+Around the Piazza

 Caffe Florian has occupied the southwest corner of Piazza San Marco since 1720.
-A coffee at an outdoor table costs EUR 12-15.
-This is not reasonable value for a coffee, but it is not purely a coffee - it is the experience of sitting in Venice’s most famous cafe while a small orchestra plays Vivaldi.
-You can assess for yourself whether the premium is worth it.
+A coffee at an outdoor table costs EUR 12 to 15.
+This is not reasonable value for a coffee, but it is the experience of sitting in Venice’s most famous cafe while a small orchestra plays Vivaldi at close range, which has its own logic.
+The rest of the piazza is tourist restaurants at tourist pricing.
+For actual food, walk 20 minutes northwest into Cannaregio or southwest into Dorsoduro.